Italian Fascist Youth Group: Activities--Military Training

 Impact

-What ever the nature of the training, it seems to have had little impact on the martial spirit of Italian soldiers in World war II.
+What ever the nature of the training, it seems to have had little impact on the martial spirit of Italian soldiers in World War II.
 This contrasts sharply with the impact of Hitler Youth training.
 It is not entirely clear to us why the military training of the two groups had such widely varied results.
-Of all the major World war II combatants, the Italians despite Mussolini's threats of 6 million bayonets proved to be unprepared an inept at war, especially the Army.
+Of all the major World war II combatants, the Italians despite Mussolini's threats of 6 million bayonets proved to be unprepared and inept at war, especially the Army.
 Despite large numerical advantages, the Italians failed to in their invasion of British Egypt (September 1940) and Greece (October 1940).
 Italian soldiers in North Africa often looked on being taken prisoner by the British and later the Americans as a welcome end to the War.
 The Germans in North Africa as elsewhere fought with great ferocity, often when there was no prospect of victory remaining.
 We suspect that both the character of the two groups as well as wider social factors were involved.
 One basic difference was that despite seizing power about a decade earlier than the NAZIs, the Italian Fascists never succeeded in recruiting more than 50 percent of Italian children to their youth movement.
 There are factors more attributed to the militaru=y than the youth program.
 Italian soldiers were poorly equipped a traine.
 In addition, Italian officers did not have the same concern for their men as was often the case for Wehrmacht officrs.
 Our limited information on the military training program preclude any conclusions at this time.

 HBU